NileshJarad/android-knowledge-mesh/behaviour/behaviour_round.md

 What I learned from that experience is the value of proactive communication and adaptability—recognizing that conflict doesn’t have to be negative, but an opportunity for growth and better mutual understanding.

+**Example 2**

+In a previous role, I experienced some tension with my manager due to micromanagement.
+I prefer working with autonomy, while my manager had a more hands-on style.
+Instead of letting it affect work, I initiated an open conversation to align our expectations.
+We agreed on regular check-ins, which gave them visibility and gave me the space to work independently.
+It improved our collaboration, and I learned how effective communication can resolve most conflicts